 The beauty of Palawan has piqued the interest of various international publications, from Condé Nast Traveler to Travel + Leisure.
 The attention it has garnered is well-deserved, given its pristine waters, towering limestone rocks, and lavish resorts.
 But while most flock to the more popular El Nido and Coron, there is so much more to Palawan than just idyllic beaches.
-Deeper south lies another side of the group of islands: a wealth of varying cultures, archeological treasures, and out-of-this-world landscapes.
+Deeper south lies another side of the group of islands: a wealth of varying cultures, archeological treasures, and out-of-this world landscapes.

 An exploration of this unseen side of Palawan is what led me there, fueled by my recent fondness in the local handwoven traditions of the Philippines.
-Being one half of WVN Home Textiles, an enterprise that co-creates modern lifestyle products with traditional weavers, I’ve been traveling around the country to understand the tradition through the eyes of artisans—themselves being some of the most invisible but valuable workers.
+Being one half of WVN Home Textiles, an enterprise that co-creates modern lifestyle products with traditional weavers, I’ve been traveling around the country to understand the tradition more intimately, specifically through the eyes of the artisans—themselves being some of the most invisible but valuable workers.

 As the “Last Ecological Frontier” of the Philippines, Palawan is endowed with an abundance of natural resources, including the biggest forest cover in the country, making it a host to highly diverse flora and fauna.
 It is also no wonder that it is home to a population of various indigenous peoples, who continue to live in the bosom of nature.